-Having a loss in forex trading is normal and at some point every trader experiences it, not once , twice but on several occasions.
-This is something you cannot avoid as long as you open a trade in the market because you will never be 100% sure of what is likely to happen in the market.
+A loss is something you cannot avoid as long as you open a trade in the market.
+Because you can never be 100% sure of what may happen in the market.

 - Poor or no risk management rules.